 - All recyclable items previously listed can be taken to the Recycling Center at your convenience.

 - Leaves and grass clippings must be placed curbside in hard containers for spring and summer pick up.
-The Borough collected leaves and grass Monday and Wednesday morning, weather permitting.
+The Borough collects leaves and grass, weather permitting.

 - In the fall, the Borough collects leaves placed onto the area between the street and sidewalk, or just off the road in areas without sidewalks.
 Spring leaf pickup is done only for leaves placed in hard containers – we do not use our vacuum in the spring.

 - Any collection days listed above start at 6:00 am – items should be put out the night before (but not more than 16 hours before).
 In most cases, when the collection day falls on a holiday collections are made the following business day.